glamod/cdm_reader_mapper/README.rst

     pip install cdm_reader_mapper[test]     # Install optional dependencies for the testing suite in addition pip install cdm_reader_mapper[all]      # Install all the above for complete dependency version

+:warning: Installing optional dependencies will be enabled in the next release!

 If you want to contribute, we recommend cloning the repository and installing the package in development mode, e.g.

 .. code-block:: console